viam-micro-server Development Setup

 viam-micro-server is the lightweight version of viam-server which can run on resource-limited embedded systems (ESP32) that cannot run the fully-featured viam-server.

 viam-micro-server is written in Rust.
-To be able to develop viam-micro-server on macOS and Linux systems, you must install the following software on your development machine:
+To be able to develop for viam-micro-server on macOS and Linux systems, you must install the following software on your development machine:

 1. Install dependencies: